middyjs/middy/docs/UPGRADE.md

 - requestMethods

 ### [http-error-handler](/packages/http-error-handler/README.md)
+Added in support to honour httpError.expose.
+Errors with statusCode >= 500 are no longer applied to response by default.
-Added new option to catch any non-http errors
+Added new option to catch any non-http and statusCode >= 500 errors
 - fallbackMessage

 ### [http-event-normalizer](/packages/http-event-normalizer/README.md)
 No change